Thecarlosmff/Scripts/Find Text/Images/Colors/README.md

 ### Hue

-On  the image below we can see the equivalent to Hue being from the range 0 to 1, the Saturation and Value can be any value (*py PyRun.py PyFunction.ImageToText.remove_bg img1.png 0 0 0 1 255 255*).
+On  the image below we can see the equivalent to Hue being from the range 0 to 1, the Saturation and Value can be any value (so 0-255).
 To find the color range you want you need to rotate to the left until you find the right Hue range (0-179).
 We can call the hue as pure color.

 <img src="https://github.com/Thecarlosmff/Scripts/blob/main/Find%20Text/Images/Hue.gif" alt="Hue Gif" class="inline" width="300" height="300"/>